Programme Handbooks and Information for Students

 Access to view Student Handbooks

-Unfortunately it is not possible to give all teaching staff direct access to the handbooks that they are associated with due to the manual nature of that process and the changing staff profile.
+Unfortunately, it is not possible to give all teaching staff direct access to the handbooks.
 However every handbook has been set up for ‘Guest Access‘.
-All you need to do is to type “Student Handbook” into the search window and then navigate to the page that you want to view.
-Simply follow the instructions for viewing the page as a guest.
+Type “Student Handbook” into the search window and then navigate to the page you want to view.

 Course Details

-Information for students about the courses in which they are enrolled is generally provided through MyCourseDetails which are directly uploaded into the Student Handbooks.
-This information can also be provided directly as text in the Course Moodle page.
+Information for students about the courses in which they are enrolled is provided through Course Descriptors which are uploaded into the Student Handbooks.
+This information can also be provided as text in the Course Moodle page.
 Minimum requirements for this course information includes:

 • Course requisites